My Song for You (film)

-My Song for You is a 1934 film directed by Maurice Elvey and starring Jan Kiepura.
+My Song for You is a 1934 British musical comedy film directed by Maurice Elvey and starring Jan Kiepura, Sonnie Hale, Emlyn Williams and Aileen Marson.
+It was shot at the Lime Grove Studios in London.
+The film's sets were designed by the art director Alfred Junge.
 Kiepura sang the title song "My Song for You" written by Mischa Spoliansky and Frank Eyton.
 The song was released on an EP "Tell Me Tonight" (also a song by Spoliansky and Eyton) in 1957.

 Plot

 Arriving in Venice for a production of "Aida", young tenor Ricardo Gatti meets the attractive Mary, who has sneaked into the opera house in an attempt to get her fiancé hired as a pianist.
 Ricardo invites Mary to tea and she tells her story, describing her fiancé as her "brother".
 Captivated by her, the tenor uses his influence to obtain the job with the orchestra.
 However, filled with guilt at her deception, Mary breaks off her engagement and consents instead to marry her parents' choice, a wealthy society man.
 But just before the wedding, she changes her mind and marries Ricardo instead.